UP THE RODING

 27 July 2016

 Travelling out of London along the M11 motorway, you will probably notice a field containing a set of concentric earth banks.
 This structure appeared a few years ago, and I’ve often wondered what on earth it could be … An emergency services helipad?
 A target area of some sort?
 Something to do with Essex Water?
 I recently discovered that it is in fact a land art installation by the sculptor, Richard Harris.
-So I decided to take a close-up look at this artwork as part of a short circular walk, during which I would also visit another nearby example of a “land sculpture” - the M11/M25 interchange.
+So I decided to take a close-

 WHAT IS IT WITH ALL THIS WALKING AND WRITING?